nebari-dev/nebari-mlflow-plugin/README.md

 ### Installation
 Prerequisites:
-- Nebari must be deployed using the Azure, GCP, or local provider
+- Nebari must be deployed using the AWS, Azure, GCP, or local provider
-- Nebari version 2024.10.1 or later
+- Nebari version 2024.10.1 or later (or a version with IRSA support for AWS)

 Installing the MLflow extension is as straightforward as installing a Python package.
 Run the following commands: